-High court limits president’s power to fill temporary posts
+High court limits president’s power to fill temp posts

 Washington — The Supreme Court on Tuesday limited the president’s power to temporarily fill vacant government posts while nominations are tied up in partisan political fights.